 Notice the lines across the map at high latitudes.
 This is because the eastern tip of Russia is east of the antimeridian, and thus having longitudes close to -180 and upwards, while connected to the rest of Russia with longitudes from 180 and downwards.
 In cylindrical and conic projections this is mitigated by doing client-side antimeridial cutting, so that shapes spanning from one side of the plane to the other are cut in two.

-Also notice how the lack of a real projection causes the line from LA to Amsterdam render as a straight line, instead of a curve like in the real projections.
+Also notice how the lack of a real projection causes the line from LA to Amsterdam render as a straight line instead of the geodesic curve .